Catch-Up Meetings: Keeping Everyone On The Same Page

 One of the most effective ways to facilitate this communication is through catch-up meetings.

-These are regular, often informal meetings that allow team members to update each other on their progress, discuss any issues or challenges, and plan for the future.
+These regular, often informal, meetings allow team members to update each other on their progress, discuss any issues or challenges, and plan for the future.

 Definition of Catch-Up Meetings